bwlewis/irlba/README.md

 <b>B</b>idiagonalization <b>A</b>lgorithm.
 The package provides the following
 functions (see help on each for details and examples).

+* `irlba()` partial SVD function
-* `irlba` main partial SVD function
+* `svdr()` alternate partial SVD function based on randomized SVD
-* `prcomp_irlba`  principal components function similar to the `prcomp` function in stats package for computing the first few principal components of large matrices
+* `prcomp_irlba()`  principal components function similar to the `prcomp` function in stats package for computing the first few principal components of large matrices
-* `partial_eigen` a very limited partial eigenvalue decomposition for symmetric matrices (see the [RSpectra](https://cran.r-project.org/package=RSpectra) package for more comprehensive truncated eigenvalue decomposition)
+* `partial_eigen()` a very limited partial eigenvalue decomposition for symmetric matrices (see the [RSpectra](https://cran.r-project.org/package=RSpectra) package for more comprehensive truncated eigenvalue decomposition)

-Help documentation for each function includes examples.
-Also see the package vignette, `vignette("irlba", package="irlba")`, and demo, `demo("custom_matrix_multiply", package="irlba")`.
+Help documentation for each function includes extensive documentation and examples.
+Also see the package vignette, `vignette("irlba", package="irlba")`.

 ## What's new?